Supporting 21st century operational resilience.

 Cyber-attacks are on the increase.

-Too many businesses do not have the right people to secure their critical IT infrastructure.
+Too many businesses do not have the right people to secure their critical IT infrastructure and information assets.

-We’re tackling the skills gap and helping to build and maintain a sustainable workforce with career conversion training.
+We’re tackling the skills gap and helping to build and maintain a sustainable cyber and information security workforce with career conversion training.

 PGI Cyber Academy’s conversion programmes provide our clients with skilled, qualified and hungry cyber security practitioners—cost-effective re-skilling without sacrificing quality.